 Long-establish and emerging modalities, including the full range of diagnostic and operative minimally invasive procedures, are used on the gynecology service to provide in-patient and out-patient care.
 For example, both campuses have DaVinci™ robotic platforms and robust case loads throughout the spectrum of gynecologic surgical specialties.
-We are participants in the Robotic Training Network, a newly organized group devoted to refining the training of residents in this important skill set.
-The Divisions of Gynecologic Oncology, Human Reproduction and Urogynecology & Pelvic Reconstructive Surgery play an integral part in the residents' experience and training, which ensures the development of comprehensive skills in the full-range of surgical and non-surgical therapies.
+The Divisions of Gynecologic Oncology, Urogynecology & Pelvic Reconstructive Surgery and Human Reproduction play an integral part in the residents' experience and training, which ensures the development of comprehensive skills in the full-range of surgical and non-surgical therapies.
 In 2014, a Family Planning service line is beginning with an ambulatory clinic and a full range of operative care offered.

 As you can see from "What our Graduates Do", our residents have successfully sought fellowship training in each subspecialty and joined both full-time and voluntary practices.
 While most of our graduates remain in the local or metropolitan areas, many have pursued career paths throughout the United States.